 For example, if you double the size of your tub, you may need a bigger water heater or a new electrical panel to handle the jets.

 Bathtub installations cost between $600 and $14,000, and one of the biggest determining factors is the type of tub you choose.
-Factors like the bathtub you choose, whether new plumbing is necessary, and floor reinforcement all influence the job's complexity.
+Other factors that influence the job’s complexity may include whether new plumbing is necessary or reinforcing your flooring.
 Additionally, the kind of tub determines if any construction or remodel work is required.